 However, there are few tools that continue to trend in the industry because of how robust they are and how many use-cases they can support.
 Here is our list of tools we keep going back to:

-Selenium is not just a single tool but a suite of software’s, each catering to different testing needs of an organization and supports some of the largest, yet well-known browser vendors who make sure they have Selenium as a native part of their browser.
+It is not a, however, a single tool.
+It is a suite of multiple software, each of which caters to distinct testing need.
+Selenium forms support for a few of the largest and renowned browser vendors who very like to ensure to keep Selenium as an integral native part of the browser.
 Selenium is undoubtedly the base for most of the other software testing tools in general.

 Appium is an automation tool for running scripts and testing native applications and mobile-web applications on android or iOS using a web driver.
 Support for continuous integration is also available for many tools which helps it fit in your DevOps workflow seamlessly.
 Also, it doesn’t require access to your source code or library.
 You are actually testing what you will actually ship.

 SoapUI is not a test automation tool for Web or mobile app testing; but it can be a tool of choice to test API and services.
 It is a headless functional testing tool specifically designed for API testing.

 SoapUI supports both REST and SOAP services.
 API automation testers can use either the open-source or pro version.
 Its functionality covers web service inspection, invoking, development, simulation and mocking, functional testing, load and compliance testing.